SofijaBojic/create-playlist/README.md

 - The project represents app for making a personal playlist using jwplayer.
 It has one page (Main component).
 - The store contains the playlist and index of active video (since there is no API, an index is used instead of id).
-- reducer: actions for adding item in the playlist and setting index of the active video.
+- Reducer: actions types for adding item in the playlist and setting index of the active video.
 Layout:
 - Header component - shows title.
 - Player component - plays the playlist from the store.
 When the new video starts -action "setActiveVideo" will be dispatched.
 It'll set active video.